 Finally, account for your control strategy

-This matters more than you’d think.
-A system that holds a steady low temperature consumes less energy than one cycling between off and full blast.
+Controls matter more than most people think.
+A system that holds a steady low temperature uses less energy than one cycling between off and full blast.
 Weather compensation (adjusting flow temperature based on outdoor temperature) cuts waste significantly.
-Night setback does help, but don’t drop the temperature too far—forcing a long reheat cycle in the morning wastes the savings.

 2026 UK energy price benchmarks (price cap)